shivjeetsins72/techAlchemy/README.md

-# TechAlchemy weather and news application
+# Weather and news application

 ## Overview
 This application has the user registration, user signin and user signout functionalities.